zowe/docs-site/docs/user-guide/k8s-config.md

 ./bin/zwe migrate for kubernetes --config /path/to/my/zowe.yaml --domains "my-k8s-cluster.company.com"
 ```

-For more detailed explaination of zwe migrate command parameters, please refer to [zwe migrate for kubernetes](../appendix/zwe_server_command_reference/zwe/migrate/for/zwe-migrate-for-kubernetes.md).
+For more detailed explaination of zwe migrate command parameters, see [zwe migrate for kubernetes](../appendix/zwe_server_command_reference/zwe/migrate/for/zwe-migrate-for-kubernetes.md).

 As a result, it displays ConfigMaps `zowe-config` and Secrets (`zowe-certificates-secret`) Kubernetes objects which are based on the Zowe instance and keystore used.
 The content looks similar to `samples/config-cm.yaml` and `samples/certificates-secret.yaml` but with real values.